sabi-31/My_Perfect_Arch-linux/README.md

 sudo pacman -S refind
 sudo refind-install
 ```
+>Once you run the second command, refind should set itself as the primary boot option.
+If it doesn't, you can change it in the motherboard settings.
+But because of this, you should now see multiple options during boot, including the ability to choose between windows and arch.
+For Arch, I recommend using the systemd-boot option, instead of the kernel option.
+You can hide any options you don't want using the 'Escape' Key.

 <details>
 <summary>Why do I need both rEFInd and systemd-boot? </summary>

+- GUI Features
+- Multi OS Support
 - rEFInd supports Btrfs Snapshot Booting
 - It is customizable
 - I want the main linux bootloader to do just that, and not have other fancy features, improving realiability.